 A broad range of project-related publications and guidance have been completed since the project's inception in 1996.
 Key project-related guidance can be downloaded from this page.
 As the project has evolved over the last decade, conclusions regarding BMP performance have been refined; therefore, more recent publications should be used for primary reference.
-Key areas of guidance and publications available from this web page include: BMP Monitoring Guidance, BMP Performance Evaluation Protocols, and BMP Reporting Protocols.
 Also see Conference Proceedings and Published Articles for more information.

 For more detailed descriptions of the Reporting Protocols, see Submit Data for data entry spreadsheets and a descriptive User’s Guide.

 Evaluating Volume Reduction in BMP Performance Studies (Chapter 9, BMP Monitoring Manual) .
 Collection of reasonably accurate volume-related data in BMP performance studies is one of the most challenging aspects of stormwater monitoring.
 For sites with data appropriate for evaluation of volume reduction, Chapter 9 of the Urban Stormwater BMP Performance Monitoring manual provides guidance for five metrics that can be used to evaluate volumetric data.
 For example application of these techniques, also see Technical Summary: Volume Reduction (2011) and Addendum 1 to Volume Reduction Technical Summary, Expanded Analysis of Volume Reduction in Bioretention BMPs (2012) .

 Use of Percent Removal to Evaluate BMP Performance (2007, 3 pp., PDF) : This document explains why percent removal is not recommended as a measure of pollutant removal and is not used in the International Stormwater BMP Database.